roughnecks/planthopper/README.md

 planthopper
 ===========

-Tumblrbot is a Perl IRC Application which can be used to post content over a Tumblr log directly from your IRC client.
+planthopper is a Perl IRC Application which can be used to post content over a Tumblr log directly from your IRC client.

 I've started developing Tumblrbot in agreement with some IRCers i chat with.